 Do you run clinical trials?

-The Centre is unable to offer specific advice about the effectiveness of a stem cell treatment.
+The Centre for Stem Cell Biology is unable to offer specific advice about the effectiveness of a stem cell treatment.

 For commercial information about stem cell processing in our facility, please contact us.

 Do you run training courses?

 Yes, please see our training opportunities and information page.